FAIR2-for-research-software/git-with-it/episodes/introduction.md

 You should discuss what you think the solution should be as you work through the challenge.

-This is software development technique known as [Pair Programming][pairprogramming] and by discussing the solutions you will hopefully come away with a better understanding of the material.
+This is a software development technique known as [Pair Programming][pairprogramming] and by discussing the solutions you will hopefully come away with a better understanding of the material.

 ::::::::::::::::::::::::::::::::::::::::::::::::